-EVENT: Cracking and Other Movements LEVEL: 2 ACTION DATA SHEET: D2
+EVENT: Seepage and Erosion LEVEL: 2 ACTION DATA SHEET: C2

 RECOMMENDED ACTIONS

-EAP Coordinator: Time/Date
+EAP Coordinator:

+A. Make sure notifications to all parties are completed in accordance with the outline included in Completed

+Section 2.2.

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2. - B. Continue to monitor the perimeter dike on a daily basis where the cracks or movements have been observed and notify the Engineer Lead and the Professional Engineer if any significant changes are observed.
-This should be done without compromising the safety of anyone performing the inspection. - C. If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - D. Confer with the Engineer Lead and Professional Engineer to determine corrective/preventative actions that must be taken. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Evaluate conditions in accordance with the Evaluation/Decision table below at least daily or whenever conditions change significantly.
-If appropriate, adjust the event level. - G. Contact the Engineer Lead and the Professional Engineer at least daily to report the latest observations and conditions.
-Contact both parties immediately if observed conditions change significantly.
+- B. Continue to monitor the perimeter dike where the seepage and/or erosion have been observed on a daily basis and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Record all information, observations, and actions on an Event Log Form (Form 3.1). - E. Contact the Engineering Director or designee at least daily to report the latest observations and conditions.